Biological Sciences: Integrative and Organismal Biology (M.S.)

 Required Courses, Competencies, and Electives

-All students in the Biological Sciences Graduate Program are required to take Introductory Graduate Seminar (BIOL 901) and fulfill all applicable competency requirements (these may vary by option).
-Those with teaching assistantships (TAs) must enroll in College Teaching (LSA 900) before or concurrent with their first teaching assignment.
+All students in the Biological Sciences Graduate Program are required to take Introductory Graduate Seminar (BIOL 901 Introductory Graduate Seminar) and fulfill all applicable competency requirements (these may vary by option).
+Those with teaching assistantships (TAs) must enroll in College Teaching (LSA 900 College Teaching) before or concurrent with their first teaching assignment.

 - Competency in experimental design and analysis.
 This may be fulfilled by previous graduate coursework (as determined by the student’s advisor and committee), or by taking one graduate-level course.
 Two advanced courses in experimental design and analysis are offered, normally in alternate years.
-The first is Applied Biostatistics II (BIOL 811), and the second is Design, Analysis and Interpretation of Experiments (BIOL 933).
-Either course, or an equivalent approved by the student’s advisor and committee (e.g. NR 909 Analysis of Ecological Communities and Complex Data), can be used to fulfill this competency requirement.
+The first is Experimental Design & Analysis (BIOL 811), and the second is Design, Analysis, and Interpretation of Experiments (ANFS 933).
+Either course, or an equivalent approved by the student’s advisor and committee e.g. Analysis of Ecological Communities and Complex Data (NR 909), can be used to fulfill this competency requirement.

-Electives.
-Students will work with their advisor and committee to identify additional courses appropriate for their area of specialization and their career objectives.
-Recommendations often include coursework in professional writing and communication: Scientific Writing (BIOL 902) is taught fall semester, and open to students at any stage of the program.
+Electives: Students will work with their advisor and committee to identify additional courses appropriate for their area of specialization and their career objectives.
+Recommendations often include coursework in professional writing and communication: Scientific Writing - Writing and Publishing Science (BIOL 902) is taught fall semester, and open to students at any stage of the program.
 Scientific Communication (BIOL 950) is usually taught in spring.
 A course in Grant Writing (NR 905) is offered by the Department of Natural Resources.